Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 |One Herring Fillet||290 calories|

 Salmon is perhaps the tastiest commonly available fish, and it offers an incredibly healthy mix of protein, omega-3 fats, and a wide range of nutrients (28).

 To increase the calorie content of a meal, try serving salmon with a creamy Cheddar cheese sauce.

 Similar to herring, salmon is also very high in omega-3 but low in mercury.

 There are many reasons why someone may wish to gain weight.

-It could be someone wanting to bulk up and gain muscle, put weight back on after an injury, or gain weight under doctor’s orders.
+It could be someone wanting to bulk up and gain muscle, put weight back on after an injury, or even to gain weight under doctor’s orders.

-By implementing some (or all!) of the foods on this list, we can quickly increase the total amount of calories we consume.
+By implementing some of the foods in this list, we can quickly increase the total amount of calories we consume.